broch/broch.github.io/posts/build-your-own-wai-framework.md

 #### Reading the request

 When processing a request, we typically want to read parameters and/or the request body.
-Most frameworks do not differentiate between different types of request parameters, but let's suppose we want to treat request body parameters from query string parameters [^sec-param].
+Most frameworks do not differentiate between different types of request parameters, but let's suppose we want to treat request body parameters separately from query string parameters [^sec-param].
 We'll also assume that it's an error to send duplicate values of the same parameter:

-[^sec-param]: We might want to report an error if sensitive data like a password is sent in a URL, for example.
+[^sec-param]: For example, we might want to report an error if sensitive data like a password is sent in a URL.
 We couldn't do this using Scotty's `param` function, for instance.

 ``` haskell
 postParam :: Text -> Handler Text